Healthcare courses Occupational Health Checks

 If you are on a health and care course – not a dental course – you need to complete the Portsmouth Hospitals University NHS Trust online confidential occupational health questionnaire.

-You need to ask your GP to complete a doctor's certificate and immunisation report.
+You need to ask your GP surgery to complete an immunisation report.

-Once completed, send the doctor's certificate and immunisation report by email to pho-tr.occhealthAdmin@nhs.net or by post to:
+Once completed, send the immunisation report by email to pho-tr.occhealthAdmin@nhs.net or by post to:

 Occupational Health Department